brandenge/data-structures-and-algorithms/README.md

 #### To Do List

+- Additional Implementations:
-- Additional implementations for finding the height of a tree
+  - Finding the height of a tree
-- Additional implementations for finding the depth of a node in a tree
+  - Finding the depth of a node in a tree
-- Additional implementations for validating if a tree is balanced
+  - Validating if a tree is balanced
-- Quickselect (search)
-- Golomb Sequence
-- Unique paths problem
+  - Array-based implementations of trees
+- Additional Data Structures:
   - Dynamic Array
-- Array-based implementations of trees
   - Priority Queue
   - Double-ended Queue
   - Binary Heap
   - Trie
+  - Binary space partitioning tree
+  - Self-Balancing Trees:
+    - Red-Black Tree
+    - AVL Tree
+    - B-tree
+- Additional Graph Algorithms:
-- Dijkstra's algorithm
+  - Dijkstra's algorithm:
     - using an array for unvisited nodes (simplified implementation)
     - using a priority queue for unvisited nodes (optimized implementation)
   - Bellman-Ford algorithm (for weighted graph with negative weights)
-- Advanced Graph
-  - Bidirectional sort
-  - Topological sort
+  - Backtracking algorithm
   - Minimum spanning tree (MST)
   - Floyd-Warshall algorithm
   - Graph coloring
-- Red-Black Tree (self-balancing with rotation operations)
-- AVL (Adelson-Velsky and Landis) Tree (fully self-balancing with rotation operations, either single rotation - left and right, or double rotation - left-right and right-left)
+  - Bidirectional sort
+  - Topological sort
+- Additional Sorting Algorithms
+  - Bucket sort
   - Heapsort
-- Timsort
+  - Timsort - more efficient for doing multiple sorting passes by taking advantage of the current ordering
   - Radix sort
   - Counting sort
   - Shellsort
-- Binary space partitioning tree
+- Other Algorithms
+  - Quickselect (search)
+  - Golomb Sequence
+  - Unique paths problem

 ## JavaScript